How To Order Hollow Metal Doors & Frames

 - It is also important to check your local building and fire codes.
 Fire rated doors must include a smoke seal and be self closing.
 When ordering a hollow metal door be sure to verify that you have included all the necessary hardware to meet your building code.

-Ordering hollow metal doors may seem difficult, but once you get used to the terminology and understand how the frames work they are one of the easiest doors to install and not so hard to order.
+Ordering hollow metal doors and frames may seem difficult, but once you get used to the terminology and understand how the frames work they are one of the easiest doors to install and not so hard to order.
 If you have a big project you will find that most of your hollow metal doors and hollow metal frames will require the same specifications over and over again.
 USA Fire Door is America’s Hollow Metal Door Expert!
 If you are looking for help with hollow metal doors & hollow metal frames visit www.usafiredoor.com.
 Our staff will be glad to explain all the options and walk you through whatever steps you need help with!
 Here at USA Fire Door, we deal directly with the public and do not have minimum order requirements or surcharges.
 We also deliver to all 50 States and parts of Canada.
 Whether you need one door or one thousand doors, USA Fire Door is America’s Hollow Metal Door & Hollow Metal Frame Expert!